peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-A binary number rounded to the closest value representable in the given precision.
+A binary number rounded to the closest value representable in the specified precision.

 <a id="RoundToIntegerExact_PeterO_Numbers_EContext"></a>
 ### RoundToIntegerExact